 Instructions

-- Step 3: Spray With Clear Acrylic SealerThe last step, use a clear acrylic sealer to protect these for many years.
-I generally, use a matte sealer to keep these looking as natural as possible.
+- Step 3: Seal Acorns With This Simple Tip for Lasting BeautyAdd a coat of clear acrylic sealer to protect them and use them for crafts or decor for a long time.Cindy's Acorn Tip: I use a matte sealer Mod Podge sells a great sealer to keep these looking as natural as possible.

-- Step 4: Storing A Bunch Of Acorns Year After YearThe best way to store an acorn collection is to use plastic bags or an airtight plastic container.
-Make sure to store these in a dark, dry space.
+- Step 4: How to Store A Bunch Of Acorns Year After YearThe best practice for storing a lot of acorns:Use plastic bags or an airtight plastic container.
+Make sure to store these in a dark dry space.
+The basement or closet are the best ideas.

 Notes

-How To Clean And Preserve Acorns: Crafts And Decor
+How to Clean Preserve Acorns for Crafts and Decor

 -